 share experiences and good practices in building the capacity of developing countries to address the causes

 and effects of climate change.
 Participants and presenters spoke about the need to create a snowball

 effect, whereby capacity-building action builds on itself, becoming larger and more effective as it goes.

 Some of them also highlighted the need for country-driven action, as well as for the right project in the

 right place.
 Read the summary report of the meeting here.

 Also in Bonn, the SBI initiated a third review of the implementation of the framework for

 capacity-building in countries with economies in transition.
-The texts of
+The

 The AWG-LCA noted the success of the first meeting of the Durban Forum.
 Some Parties